Updated: Aug 5

-In this article, I will be providing some of my experiences as well as the experiences and writings of many others.
+For this article, I will inspect my own decision-making processes and include high-impact examples from my career.
+I will also offer the wise input of many others.
 To start, I change my mind over time.
 It is usually an evolving process, not a thunderbolt.
 I tend to deliberately build an understanding and actively consider changing my mind.
 A decision to change my mind may result after effectively weighing the evidence about a held belief.
 I generally have a growth mindset as it relates to belief updating.
 I consider beliefs as dynamic and available to change as new information becomes available.
-Generally, beliefs are formed from our experiences, whether from childhood, family, religion, education, professional, or others.
+Generally, beliefs are formed from our experiences, whether from childhood, family, religion, education, professional, or other sources.
 In this article, we accept our initial belief set as a given.
-In our notes, we explore how culture and family upbringing impact our initial belief formation. [i]
+In our notes, we explore how culture and family upbringing impact our initial belief formation. [ii]

 This article provides methods and context for how to update your beliefs and take action based on those updates.
-Eliezer Yudkowsky, a Decision Scientist and Artificial Intelligence theorist [ii], suggests:
+Eliezer Yudkowsky, a Decision Scientist and Artificial Intelligence theorist [iii], suggests:

 "Every question of belief should flow from a question of anticipation."

 To this end, we will explore changing our minds by first identifying our beliefs, then evaluating anticipatory evidence supporting, or not supporting, a belief.
 Finally, we will provide suggestions for acting upon our updated beliefs.